sarahtartaruga/EDSF/static/media/EDSF-Release-3-Design-Workshop-18-19-July-2018-(UvA).a11420cc.md

 October 2018 - Publishing EDSF Release 3

-Please consider participation, despite short notice and send you comments, suggestions or your requirements to new update.
+Please consider participation, despite short notice and send your comments, suggestions or your requirements to new update.

 All working EDSF documents are available at EDISONcommunity github place https://github.com/EDISONcommunity/EDSF and EDSF wiki https://github.com/EDISONcommunity/EDSF/wiki/EDSFhome

-There is no formal registration, please send email to me <y.demchenko@uva.nl> if you intend to attend and optionally your suggestions on contribution.
+There is no formal registration, please send an email to me <y.demchenko@uva.nl> if you intend to attend and optionally your suggestions on contribution.

 Sponsoring projects: